MuhammadZulhusni/Student-Result-Management-System/README.md

 - **Student Management:** Manage student classes, subjects, students, and results.
 - **Result Portal:** Students can view their academic performance by entering their Roll ID and selecting their class.
 - **User Authentication:** Secure login with profile management.
-- **Admin Profile Management:** Admin can update their profile and change their password.
+- **Admin Profile Management:** Admin can update their profile & change their password.

 ## Screenshots